 Measures to prevent identity theft are worth the cost

 Business identity theft is a serious problem that is, unfortunately, often looked over.
 It is a mistake to assume that your business is too small to be a target for identity thieves, or that because the company is so large, it must already have all the necessary security measures in place.

 The best way to safeguard your company and customers from becoming a victim of identity fraud is to stay on top of the latest threats and how best to tackle them.
-If you follow the tips given above, it will greatly reduce your odds of falling victim to an identity theft cyber attack.
+If you follow the tips given above, as well as learn about authentication vs. verification, it will greatly reduce your odds of falling victim to an identity theft cyber attack.
 Some of these measures might be cumbersome to implement, but it’s always better to be safe than sorry.
 The consequences of an attack will go far beyond any budget value to your company, so it’s necessary to always be on identity theft fraud alert.